 Despite OFAC's designation of the PacNet Services Group of Companies as a Transnational Criminal Organization, and the sanctioning of 12 PacNet employees, no PacNet company nor any employee, director or shareholder of any PacNet company has ever been charged with any crime, in any jurisdiction, at any time in PacNet's history.

 On 19th September 2017, OFAC and the PacNet Group signed an agreement under which OFAC would remove all remaining entities and individuals from the SDN list.
+There was no fine, no penalty, and no agreement by the companies that any wrongdoing had occurred.
+However, on the insistence of OFAC, the agreement did include a clause which prevents the PacNet Services Group of Companies from suing OFAC for damages.

 The PacNet Group is in the process of dissolving the companies in an orderly manner.
 Any client funds in which the US Government claimed a law enforcement interest were paid under an Interpleader action into the District Court for the Eastern District of New York.